130 Widgets

 );

-// Re-apply when our configuration changes
+// Re-apply when configuration changes — covers both our settings

 context.subscriptions.push(